dmit1530-1212/oa02-in-class-build-5/README.md

 ## ** TO DO **
 After your instructor has completed their portion of the mentored build, you are to:
-*  add all the necessary form element attributes (make your own best decision as to what to include)
+*  add all the necessary form element attributes and placeholders (make your own best decision as to what to include)
 *  add your own custom invalid styling to the form inputs
 *  make the header a sticky element that scrolls until the nav hits the top of the screen.